Skip to Content

 How Good Is a BJJ Brown Belt?

 Brown belts in bjj should not have any weaknesses.
-They should be well rounded and effective from every major position in brazilian jiu jitsu.
+They should work toward being well rounded and effective from every major position in Brazilian jiu jitsu.
 They should also be able to control and submit any purple belt in bjj.

 Brown belts have a high skill level that they are capable of setting traps towards their opponents and finding openings even in the most difficult situations.
 There movements and defenses are coming out naturally already that they are capable of reading their opponent’s next move already.